 All the teaching staff of the Medical Qigong Department at the ICTCM have been personally taught Medical Qigong by both Professor Xia Shuangquan and Professor Song Xinhong in Guangzhou, China.
 These staff also teach, time permitting, the Open Workshops in Health-promoting Qigong.

 At appropriate intervals, certain distinguished visiting lecturers are invited by the Director of the ICTCM to give a guest lecture.
 This forms part of the CPD commitment of the ICTCM and reflects the broad range of affiliations which the ICTCM enjoys.

-The Luas line runs from the O2 Dublin and Dublin Bus service runs from in front of the college.
+The Luas line runs from the 3Arena and Dublin Bus service runs from in front of the college.